digicatapult/sqnc-matchmaker-api/README.md

 ### Services

-Run `docker compose -f docker-compose-3-persona.yml up -d` to start the required dependencies to fully demo `dscp-matchmaker-api`.
+Run `docker compose -f docker-compose-3-persona.yml up -d` to start the required dependencies to fully demo `sqnc-matchmaker-api`.

 The demo involves three personas: `MemberA`, `MemberB` and an `Optimiser`.
-Each persona has a set of `dscp` services:
+Each persona has a set of `sqnc` services:

-- dscp-matchmaker-api (+ PostgreSQL)
+- sqnc-matchmaker-api (+ PostgreSQL)
-- dscp-identity-service (+ PostgreSQL)
+- sqnc-identity-service (+ PostgreSQL)
-- dscp-node
+- sqnc-node

 There is also a single `ipfs` node for file storage.

 Container names are prefixed with the persona e.g. `member-a-node`.
-Services are networked so that only the `dscp-node` instances communicate cross-persona.
-Each persona uses a `substrate` well-known identity for their `dscp-node`:
+Services are networked so that only the `sqnc-node` instances communicate cross-persona.
+Each persona uses a `substrate` well-known identity for their `sqnc-node`:

 ```
 "MemberA": "5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY", // alice